SciML/sciml.ai/_posts/2017-8-25-StiffDDESDE.md

 ## Solvers for Stiff Delay Differential Equations (DDEs and DADEs)

-Technically you could've used a stiff solver (with mass matrices for a differential-algebraic equation) in `MethodOfSteps` before to get a stiff DDE solver, but it wasn't fully efficient.
-The issue was that the stiff methods weren't aware of the possibility of repetitions.
+The stiff methods from OrdinaryDiffEq.jl are now compatible with the delay equation methods.
+But there's more to it than that.
+Technically a stiff solver (with mass matrices for a differential-algebraic equation) in `MethodOfSteps` just works but it wasn't fully efficient.
+The issue is that the stiff methods weren't aware of the possibility of repetitions.
 Delay differential equations have to extrapolate and use fixed-point iteration in order to take timesteps larger than the smallest delay.
 The ODE methods which DelayDiffEq.jl wraps